martinescardo/HoTTEST-Summer-School/Agda/HITs/Exercises4.lagda.md

 homotopy2 = {!!}
 ```

-(Harder exercise (one pepper): give a path between homotopy1 and
+(Harder exercise (🌶️): give a path between homotopy1 and
 homotopy2!
 I'd recommend saving this until later though, because there
 is a trick to it that we haven't covered in lecture yet.)